KTamas03/leaflet-challenge/README.md

 In this scenario, I built an interactive map to show Earthquakes in different locations on Earth over the last 7 days.
 This was achieved by using Javascript, CSS and HTML coding.

-The geoJSON data was sourced from: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson
+The Earthquake data was sourced from: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson

 **Repository Folders and Contents:**
 - Leaflet-Part-1: